dojo/docs/dojox/mobile/deviceTheme.rst

 You can also pass an additional query parameter string: theme={theme id} to force a specific theme through the browser URL input.
-The available theme ids are Android, BlackBerry, Holodark, Custom, iPhone, iPad and windowsPhone.
+The available theme ids are Android, BlackBerry, Holodark, Custom, iPhone, iPad and WindowsPhone.
 The theme names are case sensitive.
 If the given id does not match, the iphone theme is used.

 .. html ::